2a: Unit Logic

 +bond

-Replace null
+Replace null.

 Accepts

-a is a trap.
+is a +trap

-b is a unit.
+is a +unit

 Produces

-Either the product of a or the value inside of unit b.
+or the value inside of +unit

 Source